 This project was so exciting for me.
 I am a self-confessed clean freak.
 Almost nothing gives me more of a buzz than a perfectly organised wardrobe, a tidy pantry or a clean home.
 I love the clean smell.
 I love the clarity in my head when all clutter is gone … yes, you get the picture.
 But more important than my OCD tendancies, is my desire to look out for my families health and do my bit for our planet.

 So I set to work researching, in the hope that I could ditch my under sink cupboard of nasties and come up with suitable green alternatives.
 And the great news – I am super happy with the outcome.
-The home-made cleaners that I’ve tried and tested are super simple to make, smell amazing and cost less than any cleaning product you can purchase at the supermarket.
+The home-made toxin free cleaning products that I’ve tried and tested are super simple to make, smell amazing and cost less than any cleaning product you can purchase at the supermarket.
 Best of all, they actually work and are a pleasure to use – no more toxic fumes.
 So let’s get to it.
 Find out my formula and join me in making a difference.

 The greatest threat to our planet, is the belief that someone else will save it.